ovr

 Context cache

-If you need to display a component in multiple locations, you need to ensure you aren’t fetching the same data multiple times. ovr provides built in memoization on the request context you can utilize on any function to memoize it for the request.
+If you need to display a component in multiple locations with the same dynamic information, you need to ensure you aren’t fetching the same data multiple times. ovr provides built in memoization on the request context you can utilize on any function to memoize it for the request.

 tsx